jundalisay/spblist/content/en/research/hahnemann/chronic/part-10.md

 Swelling of the Cervical Glands, Pelargus, as above, Jahrg., 1723, p.
 593.36 Unzer, Arzt., Part VI., St., 301.37

 Obscuration of the Eyes and Presbyopia, Fr.
 Hoffman, Consult. med., 1 Cas.
-50.38.
+50.38. -->

-36A boy of 8 or 9 years, who had been shortly before healed of tinea, showed many swellings of the glands of the neck, by which his neck was drawn crooked and stiff.
+36 A boy of 8 or 9 years, who had been shortly before healed of tinea, showed many swellings of the glands of the neck, by which his neck was drawn crooked and stiff.

 37 A youth of 14 years had the itch in June, 1761.

 He rubbed with a gray ointment and the itch passed away.
-Upon this the glands behind both of his ears swelled up; the swelling on the left ear passed away of itself, but the right one in five months became monstrously enlarged and about August began to pain him.
+Upon this the glands behind both of his ears swelled up; the swelling on the left ear passed away of itself, but the right one in 5 months became monstrously enlarged and about August began to pain him.
 All the glands of the neck were swollen.
 On the outside the large gland was full of hard knots and without sensitiveness, but internally there was an obtuse pain, especially at night; at the same time he suffered from dyspnoea and obstructed deglutition.
 All means used to produce suppuration were in vain; it became so large that the patient was suffocated in the year 1762.

-38A girl of 13 years was seized with the itch, especially on the limbs, in the face and on the pudenda; this was finally driven away by ointments of zinc and sulphur, whereupon she gradually became weak of sight.
+38 A girl of 13 years was seized with the itch, especially on the limbs, in the face and on the pudenda; this was finally driven away by ointments of zinc and sulphur, whereupon she gradually became weak of sight.
 Little dark bodies floated before her eyes, and these could also be seen from without floating in the aqueous humor of the anterior chamber of the eye.
 At the same time she could not recognize small bodies except with spectacles.
 The pupils were dilated.

 <!-- Inflammation of the Eyes, G. W. Wedel.
 Snetter, Diss. de Ophthalmia, Jen., 1710.
 Hallmann, in Koenigl.
 Vetenskaps Handl. f.
 A. X., p.
 210.39 G. Chph.
 Schiller, de scabie humida, p.
 42, Erford., 1747.